 Your estimate must:

 - cover the income you expect for the Australian financial year, which runs from 1 July to 30 June

 The way it affects your family assistance depends on if it’s taxable or not.

-If you’re not sure if your foreign income is taxable in Australia, contact the ATO.
+Visit the ATO website if you’re not sure if your foreign income is taxable in Australia.